This quinoa soup is seriously going to rock your world. Helloooooo winter – I’ll be serving this soup at least once a week.

 But I still crave a hug.

 I tend to hug everyone.
-Kinda funny but I’m a loveable person and hugs just make me so gosh darn happy.
+Kinda funny but I’m a lovable person and hugs just make me so gosh darn happy.

 How about you.
 What makes you feel full with love?

 Is it a green juice, a walk in the park, a cup of tea or a piece of dark chocolate?
 Or maybe it’s none of those things…

 - 1/2 cup quinoa